This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Crop rotation rundown process

-The good news is you don’t have to completely move between raised garden beds year after year, although that is the ideal situation.
+The good news is you don’t have to move completely between raised garden beds year after year, although that is the ideal situation.

 Moving plants from one end of the raised bed to another or planting your tomatoes in whiskey barrels for a season can be hugely beneficial when you give your raised beds a break for a year or two.